aws-solutions-library-samples/guidance-for-asynchronous-inference-with-stable-diffusion-on-aws/docs/en/async_img_sd_IG.md

 1. A user or an application sends a prompt to [Amazon API Gateway](https://aws.amazon.com/api-gateway/){:target="_blank"} that acts as an endpoint for the overall Guidance, including authentication.
 [AWS Lambda](https://aws.amazon.com/lambda/){:target="_blank"} function validates the requests, publishes them to the designated [Amazon Simple Notification Service](https://aws.amazon.com/sns/){:target="_blank"} (Amazon SNS) topic, and immediately returns a response.
 2. Amazon SNS publishes the message to [Amazon Simple Queue Service](https://aws.amazon.com/sqs/){:target="_blank"} (Amazon SQS) queues.
 Each message contains a Stable Diffusion (SD) runtime name attribute and will be delivered to the queues with matching SD runtime.
 3. In the [Amazon Elastic Kubernetes Service](https://aws.amazon.com/eks/){:target="_blank"}(Amazon EKS) cluster, the previously deployed open source [Kubernetes Event Driven Auto-Scaler (KEDA)](https://keda.sh){:target="_blank"} scales up new pods to process the incoming messages from SQS model processing queues.
 4. In the Amazon EKS cluster, the previously deployed open source Kubernetes auto-scaler, [Karpenter](https://karpenter.sh){:target="_blank"}, launches new compute nodes based on GPU [Amazon Elastic Compute Cloud](https://aws.amazon.com/ec2/){:target="_blank"} (Amazon EC2) instances (such as g4, g5, and p4) to schedule pending pods.
-The instances use pre-cached SD Runtime images and are based on [Bottlerocket OS](https://aws.amazon.com/bottlerocket/){:target="_blank"} for fast boot.
+The instances use SOCI Parallel Pull with NVMe instance store for fast container startup, or optionally pre-cached EBS snapshots, and are based on [Bottlerocket OS](https://aws.amazon.com/bottlerocket/){:target="_blank"} for fast boot.
 The instance can be launched with on-demand or [spot](https://aws.amazon.com/ec2/spot){:target="_blank"} pricing model.
 5. Stable Diffusion Runtimes load ML model files from [Amazon Simple Storage Service](https://aws.amazon.com/efs/){:target="_blank"} (Amazon S3) via [Mountpoint for Amazon S3 CSI Driver](https://github.com/awslabs/mountpoint-s3-csi-driver){:target="_blank"} on runtime initialization or on demand.
 6. Queue agents (a software component created for This guidance) receive messages from SQS model processing queues and convert them to inputs for SD Runtime API calls.
 7. Queue agents call SD Runtime APIs, receive and decode responses, and save the generated images to designated Amazon S3 buckets.